A Meta Logarithmic-Sobolev Inequality for Phase-Covariant Gaussian Channels: Introduction

 \subsection{Our contributions}

 In this paper, we introduce a \emph{meta log-Sobolev inequality} for phase-covariant Gaussian quantum channels.
-In the Heisenberg picture, the Lindbladian of the semigroups of attenuator, amplifier and additive-noise channels mentioned above, takes the form
+In the Schr\"odinger picture, the Lindbladian of the semigroups of attenuator, amplifier and additive-noise channels mentioned above, takes the form

 where $\nu_0, \nu_1\geq 0$ are non-negative constants and $\{X, Y\} = XY+YX$ denotes anti-commutator.
 Then, given any $\omega\geq 0$, we define the function

 over single-mode states $\rho$.
 Later, we will see that for the choice of